 Definitions & Rationale

-We define ‘relationships and sex education’ as learning about physical, moral and emotional development that students need in order to understand the relationship they have with those around them and their own and others sexuality.
+We define ‘relationships and sex education and health education’ as learning about physical, moral and emotional development that students need in order to understand the relationship they have with those around them and their own and others sexuality.
 Whilst knowledge of biology and the reproductive system is important, RSE is concerned with attitudes and values, personal and social skills, respect for self and others, family, stable loving relationships, feelings, gender roles and decision-making.
 It is about the physical, emotional, social, cultural, moral and legal dimensions of personal identity, human relationships and sexuality as well as factual teaching about sex, sexuality and sexual health.

 We define ‘health education’ as learning about how to maintain good physical, mental and emotional health, whilst also recognising and learning to manage circumstances which may be detrimental to our health.
 We aim to educate our students with the information they need to make good decisions about their own health and wellbeing, to recognise issues in themselves and others, and to seek support as early as possible when issues arise.

 Although it is now a statutory requirement, at Brymore we believe it is important to address this area of the curriculum.
-Our young people have a right to an education that will inform and empower them to make safe and healthy decisions about their bodies, their health and their relationships, both off and online.
+Our boys have a right to an education that will inform and empower them to make safe and healthy decisions about their bodies, their health and their relationships, both off and online.
 The planned programmes are designed to help them deal with the difficult moral, social and health-related issues that arise in their lives and in society.
 They also help them to develop the knowledge, skills and understanding they need to live confident, healthy, independent lives as individuals, parents, workers and members of society.
-Effective RSE is a key component in our approach to safeguarding our pupils through the curriculum.
+Effective RSE is a key component in our approach to safeguarding our boys through the curriculum.

 RSE and HE are not about the promotion of sexual activity.